davidly/ttt/README.md

 I'm not really proud of BA -- it was a very quickly written hack.
 But it shows that Python could benefit from some performance work.

-I added minimal support in BA to compile BASIC apps to .asm files which can then be assembled into a .exe file.
-It's not deeply tested yet and doesn't support arrays with more than 1 dimension.
-But it works for ttt_1dim.bas.
+I added minimal support in BA to compile BASIC apps to x64 .asm files which can then be assembled into a Windows .exe file.
 Use the -a flag in BA to generate the .asm file, and ma.bat to create the .exe.
 For example:

     ba ttt_1dim.bas /x /a
-    ma ttt_1dim
+    ma.bat ttt_1dim
     ttt_1dim.exe

+To compile code and run on an 8080/Z80 CP/M 2.2 machine:

+    ba app.bas /x /8
+    (copy app.asm to a CP/M machine)
+    asm app
+    load app
+    app

+To commpile code and run on an arm64 Mac:

+    ba ttt_1dim.bas /x /m
+    ./ma.sh ttt_1dim
+    ./ttt_1dim

 The compiler generates code that's in the middle of the pack of most real compilers on both x64 Windows and arm64 Mac.
-The 8080 code generated for CP/M 2.2 systems is about 3x as fast as Turbo Pascal 3.01A.
+The 8080 code generated for CP/M 2.2 systems is about 3x as fast as Turbo Pascal 3.01A and 2x slower than hand-written assembler code (mostly due to using 16-bit integers and lack of global optimizations).

 To build BA:

     On Windows in CMD with Visual Studio's vcvars64.bat use m.bat (for retail) or mdbg (for debug).
-    On Linux with gnu: g++ -DNDEBUG ba.cxx -o ba -O3 On Linux with clang: "c:\program files\llvm\bin\clang++.exe" ba.cxx -D_CRT_SECURE_NO_WARNINGS -DNDEBUG -o ba.exe -O3 -Ofast
+    On Linux with gnu: g++ -DNDEBUG ba.cxx -o ba -O3 On Linux with clang: clang++ -DNDEBUG ba.cxx -o ba -O3 On Windows with clang: "c:\program files\llvm\bin\clang++.exe" ba.cxx -D_CRT_SECURE_NO_WARNINGS -DNDEBUG -o ba.exe -O3 -Ofast
     On a Mac: mmac.sh or this: clang++ ba.cxx -DNDEBUG -o ba -O3 -std=c++11

 ![image](https://user-images.githubusercontent.com/1497921/183231243-44d981f1-5881-4576-b3ee-384bf828be87.png)